pulumi/tf12-vs-pulumi/README.md

 > With 0.12, expressions are a native part of the language and can be used directly.
 Example: `ami = var.ami[1]`.
 Read
 > more at https://www.hashicorp.com/blog/terraform-0-12-preview-first-class-expressions.

-In Pulumi, you use real programming languages, which means you've always had first-class expressions.
+In Pulumi, you use general purpose programming languages, which means you've always had first-class expressions.

 ## Example: First-Class Expressions